nuuuwan/news_lk3_data/README.md

 *2024-03-02 11:59:47* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/ஹரிணியை-நிறுத்தவும்-ஹிருணிகா/175-334087) · `ta`

-*Mrs. Hirunika Premachandra, a former MP and member of the United People's Power, has called for Dr. Harini Amarasuriya to be the Presidential candidate of the National People's Power.
-Anuragumara Dissanayake, despite a troubled past, has a good political career and has also advocated for Harini as the party's presidential candidate.*
+Mrs. Hirunika Premachandra, a former MP and member of the United People's Power, has called for Dr. Harini Amarasuriya to be the Presidential candidate of the National People's Power.
+Anuragumara Dissanayake, despite a troubled past, has a good political career and has also advocated for Harini as the party's presidential candidate.

+🟩

 Former MP and Member of the United People's Power Mrs. Hirunika Premachandra has demanded that Dr. Harini Amarasuriya be appointed as the Presidential candidate of the National People's Power.